RyanGaudion/COM528-Assignment1/documentation/designDoc.md

 Due to the fact that we have a short timeline for this project our task board is really important in visualising how much work is left to complete as well as the progress of work during a week.
 It will allow us to see our "burndown rate" - how much work we are going through per week and will also allow us to speed up development if we are falling behind our deadline.

+### Class and Robustness Diagrams

+Robustness diagrams describe the system usage in the context of the object model.
+This allows for a clear and unambiguous explanation on how the model, its classes, and the operational processes work within the application.
+In order to create a robustness diagram, one must first identify the main classes, abstractions and objects, that will be used.
+Once identified and the use case is understood, the robustness diagram is created; Creating a technical overview and explanation on the use of the application.

 [1]: "https://www.oracle.com/java/technologies/javase/codeconventions-namingconventions.html"